Deepak stuns Olympic medallist to storm into World Championships pre-quarterfinals | Sports-Games

 On the other hand, Hussamuddin dominated his bout from the start and never gave his opponent a chance of a comeback.

 Hussamuddin was quicker than his Russian opponent in the second round as well.
 In the third round, he kept on counter-punching smartly to register a unanimous decision win.
-He will go up against second seed Umid Rustamov of Azerbaijan in the quarterfinals.
+He will go up against Bulgaria's Javier Diaz Ibanez in the quarterfinals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)